 4. The Chair of the Committee of the Whole opened the meeting at 10.20 a.m. on Tuesday, 6 June 2023.
-Following the opening of the meeting, the Committee agreed to consider issues in the following order: transfer of draft resolutions to the drafting committee; presentation and discussion on agenda item 7; presentation and discussion on agenda item 9; presentation and discussion on agenda item 11; review of draft resolutions from the drafting committee; adoption of the report of the Committee of the Whole; closure of the meeting.
+Following the opening of the meeting, the Committee agreed to consider issues in the following order: transfer of draft resolutions to the drafting committee; presentation and discussion on agenda item 7; presentation and discussion on agenda item 8; presentation and discussion on agenda item 9; presentation and discussion on agenda item 11; review of draft resolutions from the drafting committee; adoption of the report of the Committee of the Whole; closure of the meeting.